nopnop2002/esp-idf-ssd1306/README.md

 ```

 __Note__
-For some reason GPIO06, GPIO08, GPIO09, GPIO19 cannot be used for SPI clock pins on my board.
+For some reason, there are development boards that cannot use GPIO06, GPIO08, GPIO09, GPIO19 for SPI clock pins.
-I looked at the ESP32-C3 datasheet, but I don't understand why.
-This may be a problem only for my board.
-If you find a solution, please let me know.
+According to the ESP32C3 specifications, these pins can also be used as SPI clocks.
+I used a raw ESP-C3-13 to verify that these pins could be used as SPI clocks.

 # Configuration
 You have to set this config value with menuconfig.